-Oral contraceptives may help, but they must be taken for several months before any effect, which is often slight, can be seen.
+Birth control pills may help, but they must be taken for several months before any effect, which is often slight, can be seen.

-Spironolactone, a drug that blocks the production and action of male hormones, can reduce the amount of unwanted body hair.
+Spironolactone, a medication that blocks the production and action of male hormones, can reduce the amount of unwanted body hair.
 Side effects include increased urine production and low blood pressure (sometimes causing fainting).
 Spironolactone may not be safe for a developing fetus, so sexually active women taking the drug are advised to use effective birth control methods.

 Cyproterone, a strong progestin that blocks the action of male hormones, reduces the amount of unwanted body hair in 50 to 75% of affected women.
 It is used in many countries but is not approved in the United States.

 Gonadotropin-releasing hormone agonists and antagonists are being studied as treatment for unwanted body hair.
-Both types of drugs inhibit the production of sex hormones by the ovaries.
+Both types of medications inhibit the production of sex hormones by the ovaries.
 But both can cause bone loss and lead to osteoporosis.